Aravos/WF-GarbageGauge/README.md

 # Warframe Relic Runner

-**Warframe Relic Runner** is an overlay tool for Warframe that helps you quickly evaluate the average Platinum value of relic rewards, making it easier to decide which Prime Part to select.
+**Warframe Relic Runner** is an overlay tool for Warframe that quickly evaluates the average Platinum value of relic rewards, making it easier to decide which Prime Part to select.

 ---

-## 📌 Features
+## ✨ Features

-- 📸 **Screenshot Capture** – Captures a screenshot when you crack open a relic.
+- 📸 **Screenshot Capture:** Captures a screenshot when you crack open a relic.
-- 🔍 **OCR Extraction** – Uses Tesseract.js to automatically detect and parse Prime part text.
+- 🔍 **OCR Extraction:** Uses Tesseract.js to automatically detect and parse Prime part text.
-- 💰 **Market Price Lookup** – Fetches the average market value from Warframe Market.
+- 💰 **Market Price Lookup:** Fetches average market values from Warframe Market.
+- 💾 **Local DB Caching:** Implements local SQLite caching with bulk updates to reduce relic lookup times from 5–10 seconds to under 1 second.
+- 🔄 **Loading Indicator:** Displays a spinner/loading indicator while updating database values and fetching prime part average prices.
-- ✅ **Informed Decision Making** – Displays Prime Part values on-screen to help you choose the best reward.
+- ✅ **Informed Decision Making:** Shows Prime Part values on-screen to help you choose the best reward.
-- 👥 **Team Support** – Works in solo play or teams of 1–4 players.
+- 👥 **Team Support:** Works in solo play or teams of 1–4 players.
-- ⭐ **High-Value Relic Highlighting** – The most valuable relic reward is highlighted in **gold**, while others appear in **bronze**.
+- ⭐ **High-Value Relic Highlighting:** Highlights the most valuable relic reward in gold, with others in bronze.
-- ⚖ **TOS Friendly** – This tool only captures screenshots and does **not** read game memory, making it compliant with Warframe’s Terms of Service.
+- ⚖ **TOS Friendly:** Captures screenshots without reading game memory, ensuring compliance with Warframe’s Terms of Service.
-- 🖥 **Automatic Capture** – No need to select or adjust a capture area; the overlay handles various screen sizes seamlessly.
+- 🖥 **Automatic Capture:** Automatically captures relic rewards eliminating the need for manual adjustments.

 ---